 When the Fire on Start node fires an event, the event travels to the Spin Off Event node (where it stops) and through the upper Get Image node, Select Latest, Place Image in Scene, and Render Scene to Window.
 All of these nodes execute without waiting for the lower Get Image node.
-Meanwhile, the Spin Off Event node fires a new event, the lower Get Image node downloads the image, and eventually the new event travels onward through Select Latest, Place Image in Scene, and Render Scene to Window.
+Meanwhile, the Spin Off Event node fires a new event, the lower Get Image node downloads the image, and eventually the new event travels onward through Select Latest and Render Image to Window.